 5. Tap Current Technologies

-Examples of many of the best of these are posted on the Music Careers page at MusiciansWay.com.
+Examples are posted on the Music Careers page at MusiciansWay.com.

 6. Be a Student of Creativity